admineral/ReplAIced_Arena/README.md

 ReplAIced is developed and maintained by:

-- Elias Zobler
+- Elias Z.
-- Nikoll Gjokaj
+- Nikoll G.
-- Daniel Prundianu
+- Daniel P.

 ## Support Us